tegenton/Ink-Reader-Nephilim/grammar.md

              -> 'The next time a source of your choice would deal damage to you this turn, prevent that damage.
 You gain life equal to the damage prevented this way.'
              -> object ' gets +7/+7 until end of turn.'
              -> 'Exile ' object '.
 Its controller gains life equal to its power.'
+             -> 'Target player draws three cards.'
+             -> 'Choose one —\n• Counter target red spell.\n• Destroy target red permanent.'
+             -> 'Target player draws X cards.'
+             -> 'Counter target spell'
+             -> 'Target player activates a mana ability of each land they control.
+Then that player loses all unspent mana and you add the mana lost this way.'
+             -> object ' gains ' keyword ' until end of turn.'

 restriction -> 'Cast this spell only during combat before blockers are declared'